Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     - **Efficiency and Flexibility:**
       - They allow for quick verification steps and are easily adaptable to reflect new features or discovered defects.
-      - Regular updates based on defect analysis are must.
+      - Regular updates based on defect analysis.

     - **Documentation:** Even though tests are not fully scripted, documenting results (test session logs or summary reports) is essential for tracking progress and identifying improvement areas.
 Findings should be included in the final Test Summary Report to inform stakeholders of outcomes and any defects addressed.